andrevieira11/leboncoinravieira-test/README.md

 # Some logic behind it
+### Mobile version
+The website is responsive so it makes it viable for most resolutions.
+To even better handle mobile versions, some styles adjust, for example, padding may become smaller or disappear to better use the space on screen.

 ### Server-side
 Since some of the data is not being refreshed very often there are some components that use server-side rendering (SSR).
 To use this, I use `getServerSideProps` and retrieve some data.
 For example, in the [Home](#Home) component the conversations are fetched in the server side and the browser then displays it.

 ### Testing
 The testing done was mainly used to see if the components showed the error messages when expected.
+It was also used `data-testid` to better test some components.

 ### Accessability
 This solution uses a few methods to improve the accessability of the site:
 - Some HTML elements, eg, `<Link>`, `<ul>`, `<li>` and `<button>`
 - Usage of `tabIndex` to help users navigate the website with the TAB key
+- `aria-label` was used in the project to help name elements.
 - If there were usage of images in the solution the `alt` featured would be used since it would help in the description of images

 ### Performance